Recognizing Excellence in Corporate Inclusion

 Benefits of Addressing Microaggressions

-When organizations deal with microaggressions they create both personal and business performance gains.
+When organizations address microaggressions, they achieve both personal and business performance gains.
 Workplaces that embrace diversity foster better innovation because different team members see problems from multiple angles.
 Workers who receive proper respect from their company stay motivated and deliver better results.

 Organizations that value all employees receive better talent from diverse backgrounds and build their reputation as ethical employers.